Indiana Annual School Counselor Survey

 The survey typically opens in September each year.
 If you’re a school counselor working in Indiana, please check back then to participate.

-Inspire Success collaborates with the Indiana Department of Education, the Indiana School Counselor Association, and the Indiana Association for College Admission Counseling to administer an annual survey designed to gather the latest details on Indiana school counselor demographic data, roles and responsibilities, most significant day-to-day challenges, professional development needs, and other areas.
+This survey is designed to gather the latest details on Indiana school counselor demographic data, roles and responsibilities, most significant day-to-day challenges, professional development needs, and other areas.

 Participate in the Survey